What to Pack for College? Here’s our Ultimate Packing Checklist

 Leaving for school means saying goodbye to friends.
 It can be very hard, indeed, having to adjust to a new city alone.
 But it doesn’t have to be that hard.
 Coping with moving away from friends is best done by making new ones.

 Invite neighbors to a casual backgammon or card game.
-For example, a little can do more in helping you meet new people than a game of Cards Against Humanity.
+For example, a little can do more to help you meet new people than a game of Cards Against Humanity.
 Then, depending on your board games collection, you may deepen your friendship by saving humanity from Cylons in Battlestar Galactica, for example.
 Or by fighting Great Old Ones in Arkham Horror (this may be a special treat if you’re going to school in the Northeastern US).

-If you’re more down to Earth kind of guys and girls, you may build colonies on Catan from scratch or fight for supremacy on the black market in the appropriately named game Bootleggers.
+If you’re the more down-to-earth kind of guys and girls, you may build colonies on Catan from scratch or fight for supremacy on the black market in the appropriately named game Bootleggers.
+And who knows, maybe you finally find players for that Dungeons & Dragons campaign you’ve been perfecting for years.

-people taking a selfie
+People taking a selfie

 Arrange your room to your liking and invite neighbors to a friendly game of whatever you have in store